makepad/makepad_book/src/widgets.md

 ...
 ```

+In this example, `Window` inherits from `View`, which gives it the ability to add arbitrary child widgets.
+The root widget (`Window`) handles the incoming event stream followed by a button-query to check if it was clicked.

 *Retained mode* structures reside within the `<View>{}` widget, which is a component that can have a DSL-defined set of child widgets.
 All child widgets implement the `dyn` trait, and can be named and queried on the widget-tree.

 Makepad's UI DSL does not rely on a single, giant interpreter.
 Instead, it is defined per widget.
 Therefore, every widget can determine its own rendering model, whether it be immediate mode, retained mode, or often a mixture of both.

-In this example, `Window` inherits from `View`, which gives it the ability to add arbitrary child widgets.
-The root widget (`Window`) handles the incoming event stream followed by a button-query to check if it was clicked.

 This makes a *polling architecture* of the event flow possible.
-This allows for closure and borrow-free event handling as opposed to what using a callback closure would impose.

 In this example the root widget `Window` handles the incoming event stream, and then the button is queried to check if it was clicked.
-This model enables a *polling architecture* for the event flow, which makes it possible to handle events without using closure or borrowing, instead of imposing a callback closure.
+This model enables a polling architecture for the event flow, which allows for closure and borrow-free event handling as opposed to what using a callback closure would impose.“

 ## Queries

 For the main event handling part of the application, we implement `MatchEvent`, which is a trait to splice out events for us to handle.
-In this case we have the Button widget defined in the DSL called `my_button`.
+In this case we have the `Button` widget defined in the DSL called `my_button`.
+We obtain a reference to the widget and check if it has been clicked.

-The `self.ui.get_button(id!(my_button))` call queries the UI structure which then returns a `ButtonRef` type.
+The `self.ui.button(id!(my_button))` call queries the UI structure which then returns a `ButtonRef` type.
+Almost all widgets in Makepad are derived from `Widget`, which contains the `WidgetSet` and `WidgetRef` references.
+Correspondingly, for each button, there is a `ButtonRef` and `ButtonSet` type that wraps a nullable reference to one or more buttons.

-For each button, there is a `ButtonRef` and `ButtonSet` type that wraps a nullable reference to one or more buttons.
-This allows queries on multiple buttons at once, so only a single event handler is required.
-For instance `self.ui.get_button_set(ids!(my_button))` would return all buttons called `my_button`.
+`ButtonSet` is used to hold all the button instances in the UI structure.
+It allows queries on multiple buttons at once, so only a single event handler is required.
+For instance `self.ui.button_set(ids!(my_button))` would return all buttons called `my_button`.

+`ButtonRef` is a reference-counted pointer to the button widget.
+It allows queries on multiple buttons.
 This is particularly useful for multi-device UIs.

 Once the `clicked()` action is detected, we will print out the text "CLICKED!" on the console.